Thoracoscopy in Patients With Stage IIIA Non-Small Cell Lung Cancer

 - Assess the accuracy (false-negative rate) of thoracoscopic mediastinal node restaging after prior mediastinoscopy and induction therapy.

 |Study Type :||Interventional (Clinical Trial)|

 |Intervention Model:||Single Group Assignment|

 |Official Title:||Pre-Resection Minimally Invasive Surgical Restaging of Stage III (Mediastinal Node Positive) Non-Small Cell Lung Cancer (NSCLC)|

-Patients with a positive restaging procedure may still undergo resection at the discretion of the surgeon and other treating physicians.
+Patients will undergo ipsilateral video-thorascopic evaluation.
+Patients may undergo surgery at the discretion of the surgeon and treating physicians.